Remove PDF Password

 ⚠️ Your own PDFs only.
 This tool re-saves PDFs after validating the password — no brute force.
 You cannot unlock someone else's PDF without their password, and attempting to do so may be a legal violation.

+qpdf strips only the encryption layer and leaves the page/object structure intact, so it is lossless.
 Not a rasterization approach — text search / copy / OCR all keep working.
 File size may vary ±10%.

 What's preserved